supareel/llm-service/README.md

-# my-replicate-app
+# llm-service

-This is a scaffoled Node.js project structure for running AI models with [Replicate's API](https://replicate.com/docs/get-started/nodejs).
+This is a Node.js project for running AI models with [Replicate's API](https://replicate.com/docs/get-started/nodejs).

 ## Usage